top of page

 Community Solar Panel Farms

-California, Colorado, Florida, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, and New York are the leading states for community solar.
-Currently, about 22 states have policies that support this type of solar farm.
-Unfortunately, some states have policies that limit community solar or make it prohibitively expensive.
+Leading states for community solar panel installations include California, Colorado, Florida, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, and New York.
+Approximately 22 states have policies that support this type of solar farm, although some states have regulations that limit the growth or make it too expensive for widespread adoption.

-These projects can take many months or even several years to plan and construct.
+Planning and constructing projects can take many months or even years.

 Solar Farm Permitting & Zoning